Frequently Asked Questions for Alumni

 What kind of visa should I get?

-What if I’m a duel citizen?
+What if I’m a dual citizen?

 If both of your passports have similar visa policies for China (e.g. both are visa-exempt, or neither are visa-exempt), then we suggest traveling and applying with the passport of the country in which you reside.
 If you are a dual citizen and only one of your passports is a country with a visa waiver for China, we suggest that you present the passport to Chinese immigration which will avoid the need to apply for a visa.
 You are allowed to present one passport to your home country’s immigration exit checkpoint and present your other passport to Chinese immigration.
 In such an instance, just be sure that you enter and exit China on the same passport, even if that is different from the one that you use to exit and re-enter your home country.
 Specific guidance will vary case-by-case, and we encourage you to reach out to logistics@schwarzmanscholars10reunion.org with any questions.